CubeSail

 CubeSail is a proposed nanosatellite project by the Surrey Space Centre (SSC) in England.
-The spacecraft is to be a 3U CubeSat propelled by a 25 m² solar sail.
+The spacecraft is to be a 3U CubeSat propelled by a 25 m²solar sail.
 The project is financed and technically supported by aerospace manufacturers Astrium and Surrey Satellite Technology.
+It is designed for operation in low Earth orbit, serving as an atmospheric drag brake to facilitate the removal of satellite debris.

 The first successful solar sail spacecraft was the Japanese IKAROS mission, launched on 21 May 2010.